• Facebook

 • This opens the detailed configuration page for the cache.
 The Server Nodes tab displays a list and status of the existing server nodes of the cache.

-• Check the box against the node to be removed.
+• Choose the node to be removed.
 Click on the Remove Server Node Button Web button.
 A success notification will be displayed.

 Server Node Removed Web